 I believe it was Bruce Lee in the movie Enter The Dragon, the scene where he is telling the abbot about his experiences explains what chi sao teaches you the best.

-What has your experiences been like training Chi Sao?
+What have your experiences been like training Chi Sao?